Harry Potter and the Return of Heritage

 "Because this is the only room in the house that Kreacher, the family elf, has kept clean.
-This was my younger brother's room," Sirius was lost in thought for a moment.
-"Regi would never place any charms or anything in the room because it made is easier for him locate any that I had placed.
-We were so close when we growing up and I was extremely protective of him, but unfortunately my mother got to him eventually."
+This was my younger brother's room."
+Sirius was lost in thought for a moment.
+"Regi would never place any charms in his room because it made is easier for him locate any that I had placed.
+We were close when we growing up and I was extremely protective of him, but unfortunately my mother got to him eventually.

-He was about to get ready for bed when he realised that he didn't have his pyjamas.
+Harry was about to get ready for bed when he realised that he didn't have his pyjamas.
 He was about to get them when he had a better idea.
-"Kreacher," he called and a moment later there was a small pop as Kreacher apparated in his room.
+"Kreacher," he called, and a moment later there was a small pop as Kreacher apparated in his room.

-It looked very old and its skin seemed to be several times too big for it.
-Though it was bald like all House Elves, it had dirty hair growing from its large, bat like ears.
-It looked at Harry with large, watery, blood shot eyes.
-With a look of contempt, it bowed, its snout like nose touching the floor.
+He looked very old and his skin seemed to be several times too big for him.
+Though he was bald like all House Elves, he had dirty hair growing from his large, bat like ears.
+He looked at Harry with large, watery, blood shot eyes.
+With a look of contempt, Kreacher bowed, his snout like nose touching the floor.
 Harry noted that it was rather dirty, which was odd for an elf as they were usually rather clean beings.
-The dish cloth that it had used to form a loincloth was also filthy.
+The dish cloth that it had used to form a loincloth looked even worse.

-"Young Master calls Kreacher," he croaked and added in an undertone.
-"Master's brat is in Master Regulus' room moving Master Regulus' things."
+"Young Master calls Kreacher," he croaked, then added in an undertone, "Master's brat is in Master Regulus' room moving Master Regulus' things."

 Harry frowned, remembering how Dobby and Winky acted when you spoke of their families, and tried to placate the elf.
 "Kreacher, I mean no disrespect to Master Regulus.
-I mean to honour him and the House into which he was born.
-Would you to tell me more about him?"
+I mean to honour him and the House in which he was born."

-Kreacher looked at him with an odd frown, "Young Master is wishing to honour Master Regulus?
-And learn of his greatness?"
-He gazed intently at him then said, "Kreacher could be telling Young Master of Master Regulus, but Young Master calling Kreacher to do something?"
+Kreacher looked at him with an odd frown.
+"Young Master is wishing to honour Master Regulus?"
+He gazed intently at him, then said, "Kreacher could be telling Young Master of Master Regulus, but Young Master be calling Kreacher to do something?"

-Harry smiled at the elf, he could tell that the elf was devoted to Sirius' brother, he also wondered why he seemed to dislike Sirius, "I would like to learn about him, I was not aware that Sirius had a brother and to think of him seemed to upset him.
+Harry smiled at the elf.
+He could tell that he was devoted to Sirius' brother, and he wondered why Kreacher seemed to dislike Sirius.
+"I would like to learn about him, since I was not aware that Sirius had a brother, and Sirius seems very upset about him.
 But you are right, I did have a question," Harry said.
-He did not like ordering elves, but asking for the help seemed a good compromise.
+He did not like ordering elves around, but asking for the help seemed a good compromise.
 "Would you be able to get my trunk and owl cage from wherever Sirius sent it before we arrived?"

-"Kreacher is able to do as Young Master asks, Kreacher will be back in a moment," he said, then added a slight bow and, with a crack, he was gone.
+"Kreacher is able to do as Young Master asks.
+Kreacher will be back in a moment," he said, then added a slight fleeting bow and, with a crack, he was gone.
 A minute later, he was back with everything Harry had asked for.
-"Will Young Master want anything else?"
+"Will Young Master require anything else?"

-"No that will be all, thank you very much for getting that Kreacher," Harry said, opening his trunk to get some bedclothes.
+"No, that will be all.
+Thank you very much, Kreacher," Harry said, opening his trunk to get some bedclothes.
 "Please do not let me keep you from going to bed if you have finished your duties for the night."

-The elf bowed low and muttered, "Young Master asks if Kreacher has finished his duties and if he should sleep.
+The elf bowed low and muttered, "Young Master is asking if Kreacher has finished his duties and if he should sleep.
 Kreacher has not done this!
-Kreacher is bad elf, but Mistress would not like Kreacher to do so."
+Kreacher is bad elf, and Mistress would not like Kreacher to be so."
 He then left with a crack, but not before Harry had seen the look of despair on the elf's face.

-Harry got into bed; he made another mental note to speak to Sirius about his family and to discuss Kreacher.
+Harry got into bed, making another mental note to speak to Sirius about his family and to discuss Kreacher.